FBI agent Strzok, who criticized Trump in text messages, is fired

 Earlier this year, Attorney General Jeff Sessions fired FBI Deputy Director Andrew McCabe after a scathing report by the Justice Department’s internal watchdog concluded he had leaked information to reporters and misled investigators about his actions.

-Former FBI Director James Comey was fired by Trump in May 2017 after Deputy Attorney General Rod Rosenstein helped pen a memo that was critical of how Comey handled the FBI’s probe into Hillary Clinton’s use of a private email server.
+Comey was fired by Trump in May 2017 after Deputy Attorney General Rod Rosenstein helped pen a memo that was critical of how Comey handled the FBI’s probe into Hillary Clinton’s use of a private email server.

 Later, however, Trump claimed he fired Comey over that “Russia thing,” apparently referring to the FBI probe into whether his presidential campaign colluded with Russia.
 Trump has repeatedly denied any collusion and called the investigation a witch hunt.

-Both Comey and McCabe said, however, they believe they were fired because they are crucial witnesses in Special Counsel Robert Mueller’s probe into whether Trump may have tried to obstruct the investigation.
+Both Comey and McCabe said, however, they believe they were fired because they are key witnesses in Special Counsel Robert Mueller’s probe into whether Trump may have tried to obstruct the investigation.

 Strzok was deeply involved in the FBI’s Clinton email investigation and was temporarily assigned to Mueller’s office.
-He was removed from that post after his politically charged texts came to light.
+He was removed from that post after his texts came to light.

-His texts were criticized by the Justice Department’s inspector general in a recent report that examined the FBI’s handling of the Clinton email probe.
+The texts were criticized by the Justice Department’s inspector general in a recent report that examined the FBI’s handling of the Clinton email probe.
 Republicans in Congress have repeatedly pointed to them as evidence the FBI is biased against Trump.

 Reporting by Sarah N. Lynch; Editing by Jeffrey Benkoe